Skip to main content

 Soso (Chicken)

-Grilled or fried chicken seasoned with local spices.
-Common street food and restaurant offering.
+Chicken grilled or fried with local spices.
+You find it both at street stalls and on restaurant menus.

 Fumbwa